andreimatetic/assignments/week4/Andrei Matetic SubmissionFile.md

 ### Bonus
-1. Command to install chkrootkit:
+1. Command to install chkrootkit:  `sudo apt install chkrootkit`

-2. Command to see documentation and instructions:
+2. Command to see documentation and instructions: `man chkrootkit`

-3. Command to run expert mode:
+3. Command to run expert mode: `sudo chkrootkit -x`

 4. Provide a report from the chrootkit output on what can be done to harden the system.
     - Screenshot of end of sample output: